a-da/interceptoraptor/README.rst

 Interceptoraptor - Intercept and Terminate your data problem.
 =============================================================

-You re welcome to use this tool in case you have a bug in as "hot" environment (prod, pre-prod,...) which can not be reproduced in your local IDE environment due to chains of many external requests dependencies (db, http, ...).
+You're welcome to use this tool in case you have a bug in as "hot" environment (prod, pre-prod, ...) which can not be reproduced in your local IDE environment due to chains of many external requests dependencies (db, HTTP, ...).

 We could address this in a few steps: